-Was Krishnadevaraya of Vijaynagar the greatest ever king of South India?
+Was Krishnadevaraya of Vijaynagara the greatest ever king of South India?
 This biography says so

 Krishnadevaraya could claim no such ancestral right.
 He had to work for it, and he surely did.
 These fundamental differences between Krishnadevaraya and Prataparudradeva undergirded the long conflict and personal enmity between the two kings.
 Now after a long campaign that had already lasted for over three years, Krishnadevaraya pressed into Gajapati territory, north along the coast towards the famed temple of Simhachalam.

-Excerpted with permission from Raya: Krishnadevaraya of Vijayanagar, Srinivas Reddy, Juggernaut Books.
+Excerpted with permission from Raya: Krishnadevaraya of Vijayanagara, Srinivas Reddy, Juggernaut Books.